 Thank you for taking the time to visit the Carew Academy website.
-Carew is a truly amazing school with a unique family ethos; we have 200 students and therefore we know every student by name.
+Carew is a truly amazing school with a unique family ethos; we have over 200 students and therefore we know every student by name.

 Our most recent Ofsted report describes the Outstanding Behaviour at Carew Academy and that is testament to the caring atmosphere our staff create, alongside a curriculum that caters to the interests of each student.